Classically Emulated Digital Quantum Simulation of the Schwinger Model with Topological Term via Adiabatic State Preparation: Summary and Discussions

 \subsection{Acknowledgement}

 The results of this work have been obtained by using quantum simulator in IBM Qiskit library.
 Y.K. would like to thank Dmitri E. Kharzeev for discussions on closely related projects.
 B.C. and M.H. have been partially supported by STFC consolidated grant ST/P000681/1.
+B.C. has been also supported by the Isaac Newton Trust, the Leverhulme Trust ECF scheme.
 The work of A.T. was supported by the RIKEN Special Postdoctoral Researcher program.
 T.I. is supported in part by US DOE Contract DESC0012704(BNL).
-T.I. is also supported by JSPS KAKENHI grant number JP17H02906.
+T.I. is also supported by JSPS KAKENHI grant numbers JP26400261, JP17H02906.